Points of View Recent Developments in Patient-Reported Outcome (PRO) ―Survey and Analysis Using a Clinical Trial Registry Database―

 In addition, as described in the previous report, "Usage of Patient-Reported Outcome (PRO) from the Perspective of FDA Published Data " 4), in September 2021, the PMDA issued the "Pharmaceuticals and Medical Devices Agency Patient Involvement Guidance " 5), which states that "PROs should be used to evaluate patient benefits in the review In September 2021, the PMDA issued "Guidance for Patient Involvement in Pharmaceuticals and Medical Devices Agency (PMDA)5) ", which states that "PRO is a useful tool for evaluating the benefits to patients in the review process, and its utilization is considered to contribute to the efficient development of pharmaceuticals and other products whose clinical significance is supported by patients.
 Under these circumstances, we assume that the number of applications for approval including the results of clinical trials in which PROs are part of the endpoints will increase in Japan, and we have reported on the number of PRO-related clinical trials in past news6, 7).

 In this report, we conducted a survey and analysis using the Clinical Trials Registry Database (ClinicalTrials.gov) to determine the latest trends in the current use of PRO-related information in the evaluation of drugs in clinical trials.
-We report on the recent trends, comparing the data with those of the previous two reports of the Policy Research Institute News.
+We report on the recent trends, comparing the data with those of two previous reports at OPIR Views and Actions.

 Survey Methodology